What is VoIP (Voice Over IP)? | Definition and Features

-What is VoIP Protocol in Voice Communication?
+What is the VoIP Protocol in Voice Communication?

 VoIP Advantages

-There are two types of PSTN-VoIP services: Direct Inward Dialing (DID) and Access Numbers.
-Access Numbers require the VoIP user to enter their extension number.
-The Direct Inward Dialing (DID) feature connects the caller directly to the VoIP user.
-Access Numbers are charged as a local call to the PSTN caller.
-Such rates are much cheaper than those of regional operators.
+There are two kinds of PSTN-VoIP services: Direct Inward Dialing (DID) and Access Numbers.
+Access Numbers need the VoIP user to type their extension number.

 Network Architecture